Small wet room ideas – 10 compact bathroom designs for your home

 9. Invest in luxury bathroom materials

-10. Make sure you wet room is warm and ventilated
+10. Make sure your small wet room is warm and ventilated

-Mechanical ventilation is a must – and will help to clear steam quickly – look for models with intelligent humidity sensors that automatically boost when required.
+Mechanical ventilation is a must and will help to clear the steam quickly.
+Look for models with intelligent humidity sensors that automatically boost when required.

-Is a wet room good for a small bathroom?
+Is a wet room a good for small bathrooms?

 A wet room is a good idea for a small bathroom.
 There are lots of benefits to having a small wet room – from being able to utilize a tiny or awkward space where a bath or standard shower enclosure cannot fit, to future-proofing your home.